 My model railway interests started really way back in the late nineteen fifties, when I was given a Tri-ang "00/H0" Princess Elizabeth train set for Christmas.
 This progressed from its simple oval of track laid out on the living room floor (Yes, fluff and all in the loco's gears and motor!) to being able to have a "Train Set" layout permanently set up in my bedroom.
 Later, in my early teens, I was able to build a medium sized layout in a then unused box room and this lasted for a number of years.
 Finally the call of youthful adulthood together with its many attractions beckoned and was taking more and more of my free time.
 So, the layout was taken apart and most sold off to a neighbour.
 It wasn't until the early 1990's that my railway modelling once again took hold and eventually Ridgley Vale was born.

-My aim is to now build a portable layout that can be left erected in the garage for ‘play’ use and taken to exhibitions as invited.
+My aim is to now build a portable layout called High Hopes that can be left erected in the garage for ‘play’ use and taken to exhibitions as invited.

 I have been involved in local model railway clubs as both a member and the clubs chairman.
-Built exhibition layouts and helped run exhibitions.
+Built exhibition layouts and organised and helped run exhibitions.